*~* EBOOK*~* ADHD in Preschool and Toddlers *~* EBOOK*~*

 Side Effects:

-Please note the following side effects are the most common side effects.
 Each person may or may not experience any or all of the following.
 Many times side effects will disappear within a few weeks of beginning medication.
 If they do not, you should contact your physician.
 If side effects seem severe, you should contact your physician immediately.

-bulletLoss of Appetite
+• Loss of Appetite

 Warnings and Precautions: